mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Reporting a bug

 The Github issue tracker has open tickets for bugs, and for enhancement requests.
-If you can clearly articulate that unison is behaving incorrectly, you are welcome to file a bug report.
+If you can clearly articulate that the current version of unison is behaving incorrectly, you are welcome to file a bug report.
 Bug reports must include the version information described in the previous section.

-Note that bugs must be against a recent version, perhaps the most recent version.
-Even if you report a bug against 2.51.4 in 2021-12, you will likely be asked to update and retest.
+Note that bugs must be against a recent version, often the most recent version.
+Even if you report a bug against 2.51.4 in 2022-02, you will likely be asked to update and retest.

 The language should be along the lines of "unison does this wrong.
 I did X and should have gotten Y but Z happened".
 If you are about to write "I don't understand how to do X" or "If I did Y would it work", that is a clue that your message belongs on the users list and is not a bug report.
 The bug tracker is not a forum, and questions in the bug tracker will be summarily closed.